brs22/Book-Diary/README.md

 # Book-Diary
-At one point few years back, I stopped reading as much as I did in the past, the books weren't just seeming to keep my attention.
-Reading seemed like a real strugle.
-Beginning of this year I decided to get back on track, and read as much books as I can.
-Acquiring the Kindle seemed to have re-lit the reading spark in me.
+At one point few years back, I stopped reading as much as I did in the past, as the books weren't just being able to keep my attention.
+Reading seemed like a real struggle.
+Beginning of this year I decided to get back on track, and read as much books as I can, and acquiring the Kindle seemed to have re-lit the reading spark in me.
 I've set the goal loosely to 2 books a month.
-So far sometimes I'm over, sometimes under this goal.
+So far sometimes I'm over, sometimes under this goal, but reading is fun once again.<br>
-This being my first GitHub repository, probably not used in a way meant to, is just a way of record keeping on what had I read so far, and keeping track of overall progress, and generally introduce myself in an unconventional way.
+This being my first GitHub repository, and probably not used in a way originally meant to be used, is just a way of keeping record on what I had read so far, keeping track of overall progress and eventual change in my affinities, and generally introducing myself in an unconventional way, through the books read.

 ## 2017